 Peach-fuzzed Andy Sherman exemplifies the statement “out of the mouth of babes.”
 Straddling the fence between childhood and manhood he is concerned about the sometimes dangerous situation at the ranch and yet resents being packed off to safety by the adults that surround and protect him in the same manner as surprised buffalo form a multi-layer of protection around their calves when the wolves are circling.
 “It’s tough for a boy to be told he ain’t a man yet,” Jess notes when Andy is sent to town for his own protection.* Andy is young enough to still be painfully honest in his outlook and old enough to call a spade a spade when confronted with conflicting ethics.
 Called to task when he lies to protect Jess,** he quickly cites Slim for the same offense when Slim protects Ed Caulder.***

 Having seen more of the best and the worst of life, Slim hopes Andy will have time to enjoy his childhood.
-He tries to shield Andy from the rougher parts of life, such as bloody prize fights and courtrooms that would involve “…having him hear everything the accused has done and then having the judge sentence him to death.”**** Alternatively, Andy, soon to enter his teenage years, is trying to stretch his wings.
+He tries to shield Andy from the rougher parts of life, such as bloody prize fights and courtrooms that would involve “…having him hear everything the accused has done and then having the judge sentence him to death.”**** Alternatively, Andy, an adolescent, is trying to stretch his wings.
 As Jess cautions , “He’s growin’ up, Slim.
 He thinks he should have more of a say so.
 Maybe he should.” ***** Jess also states, “You must a kicked outta the traces a few years back yourself,” to which Slim responds, “ I tell you the truth, Jess.
 I’m kinda’ pleased he had the guts to break loose.”*****

 Andy is never shown attending school and by twelve may have completed his educational opportunities in Laramie.
 From the very beginning, Slim states that he is bound and determined that Andy is “goin’ to amount to somethin’ whether he wants to or not.”****** The decision is therefore made to send Andy off to school in St. Louis, with Jonesy riding herd on him.